tpoisot/ms_pop_networks/ms_pop.md

 observations, expert knowledge, or literature surveys, one could collect a list of interactions for any given species pool.
-Several studies used this approach to extrapolate the structure of networks over time and space [@Havens1992;@Piechnik2008;@Baiser2012] by considering that the network at *any* location is composed of *all* of the potential interactions known for this species pool.
-This stands in stark contrast with recent results showing that (i) the identities of interacting species vary over space and (ii) the dissimilarity of interactions is not related to the dissimilarity in species composition [@Poisot2012d].
+Several studies used this approach to extrapolate the structure of networks over time and space [@havens1992;@piechnik2008;@baiser2012] by considering that the network at *any* location is composed of *all* of the potential interactions known for this species pool.
+This stands in stark contrast with recent results showing that (i) the identities of interacting species vary over space and (ii) the dissimilarity of interactions is not related to the dissimilarity in species composition [@poisot2012b].
 The current conceptual and operational tools to study networks therefore leaves us poorly equipped to understand the causes of this variation.
 In this paper, we propose a general research agenda to understand the mechanisms involved in the variability of species interactions.

-In contrast to the current paradigm, we propose that future research on interaction networks be guided by the following principles.
-First, at the regional scale, species interactions are best represented as stochastic events.
-Second, the probability that two species will interact can be determined as a function of traits and local abundances.
-Third, local observations of interactions can be viewed as realizations of a stochastic process, **DBS: the following bit is somewhat confusing**from which it is possible to measure or infer the probability that it happens at the regional level.
+In contrast to the current paradigm, we propose that future research on interaction networks be guided by the following principle: the existence of an interaction between two species is the result of a stochastic process involving (i) local traits distributions, (ii) local abundances, and (iii) higher-order effects by the local environment or species acting "at a distance" on the interaction; regionally, the observation of interactions results of the accumulation of local observations.
 This approach is outlined in **Box 1**.
 Although this proposal is a radical yet intuitive change in the way we think about ecological network structure, we demonstrate in this paper that it is well supported by empirical and theoretical results alike.
 Furthermore, our new perspective is well placed to open the door to novel predictive approaches integrating a range of key ecological mechanisms.
-Notably, we propose in **Box 2** that this approach facilitates the study of indirect interactions, for which predictive approaches have long proved elusive [@tack_can_2011].
+Notably, we propose in **Box 2** that this approach facilitates the study of indirect interactions, for which predictive approaches have long proved elusive [@tack2011a].

-Since the next generation of predictive biogeographic models will need to account for species interactions [@thuiller_road_2013], it is crucial not to underestimate the fact that these interactions are intrinsically variable and exhibit a geographic variability of their own.
+Since the next generation of predictive biogeographic models will need to account for species interactions [@thuiller2013], it is crucial not to underestimate the fact that these interactions are intrinsically variable and exhibit a geographic variability of their own.
 Indeed, investigating the impact of species interactions on species distributions only makes sense